mikecreighton/tango/README.md

 # Development Workflow

-1. Run `gulp` from the command line to start a local server with hot reloading.
+1. Run `npm run start` from the command line to start a local server with hot reloading.
 2. Write code and make art.

+# Building for Production

+1. Run `npm run build` from the command line to build a release which is output to the `./dist` directory.
+2. Share it with your friends on the internet.

 ## TODOs